 Lawrence Hill on that time The Book of Negroes was burned

-The author of The Book of Negroes fields questions from other great Canadian writers in our patented Magic 8 Q&A—and reveals a shocking reaction to his Canada Reads-winning novel.
+The author of The Book of Negroes reveals the character he most enjoyed writing and a shocking reaction to his Canada Reads-winning novel.

 Yes, I was shocked when a small group of Surinamese Dutch chose to burn a copy of the cover of The Book of Negroes in Amsterdam.
 I had never imagined that my novel, which sought to dramatize and make beautiful the life of an 18th century African woman, could ignite such hatred and anger among peoples of African descent.
 I found it deeply disturbing, but worked through my thoughts and felt a bit better after writing an essay about the incident, which became the short chapbook dear sir: I intend to burn your book; an anatomy of a book burning, published by University of Alberta Press.

 2. Donna Morrissey asks, "How do you deal with daily life while you're in the middle of creating a book?"

 Many of the parts of daily life — cooking, washing dishes, taking care of children, exercising — are grounding and in some ways relaxing, and make it easier to write.
 That is, as long as the demands are not overwhelming.

 3. Shyam Selvadurai asks, "Do you think the portrayal of certain character types is beyond you?
 Can you name a character in a novel, whose personality/point of view/ character traits etc you know you could never write?"

 Sometimes I'm blown away by extraordinarily intelligent characters, and am not sure that I could convey their intelligence in sufficiently interesting and dramatic ways.

 4. Todd Babiak asks, "Do you ever feel so scared in the dark, when you're alone, that you have to turn on a light?
 If so, what are you afraid of?"